MyGet/MyGetDocs/Docs.Site/Docs/Reference/ADFS-integration.markdown

 The [MyGet Enterprise plan](http://www.myget.org/enterprise) provides support for ADFS to log in, when requested.
 This document describes the required configuration steps on your ADFS server.

 <p class="alert alert-info">
     <strong>Note:</strong> To log in to your feed from Visual Studio, credentials obtained from Active Directory can currently <strong>not</strong> be used as the NuGet client does not support this.
-Private feeds will stuill require authentication to happen based on MyGet credentials.
+Private feeds will still require authentication to happen based on MyGet credentials.
 ADFS integration will only work for logging in to the MyGet web interface.
 </p>

 ## Required claims